dathanb/mars-clock/journal.md

 OK, I have some preliminary calculations displaying.

-I'm kind of thinking that instead of a file full of a bunch of functions that you have to call correctly, I should maybe have a MarsCalendar class, and you can get various things from it, like ∆J2000, MTC, etc. And it can do all the debug logging when we call its methods to do calculations or display.
+I'm kind of thinking that instead of a file full of a bunch of functions that you have to call correctly, I should maybe have a MarsTime class, and you can get various things from it, like ∆J2000, MTC, etc. And it can do all the debug logging when we call its methods to do calculations or display.
 So now seems like a good time to refactor in that direction.